phongvdoan/learning-journal/js-notes.md

 message = 'Hello!';
 ```
 ### Boolean Data Type
 These can either have one of two values: *true* or *false*.
 Its like a light switch, either on or off.
-Booloeans are used when your code can take more than one path.
+Booleans are used when your code can take more than one path.
 ```
 var cold;
 cold = true;
 ```
 ## Shorthand
-1. Varibles are declared and values assigned in the same statement.
+1. Variables are declared and values assigned in the same statement.
 - `var price = 5;`
 2. All variables are declared on the same line, then values assigned to each.
 - `var price, quantity, total;`